Retention of Registration Marks.

 Vehicles not registered with the D.V.L.A.

-You will need to obtain the following forms from the DVLA helpline 0844 496 0602 or link to www.direct.gov.uk/contact
+- You will need to obtain the following forms from the DVLA helpline 0844 496 0602 or follow the link to

 Complete and send with the following documents: